EddieEngine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - `0-hello_world` prints "Hello, World" to the standard output
 - `1-confused_smiley` displays  confused smiley
 - `2-hellofile` displays the content of `/etc/passwd` file
+- `3-twofiles` displays the contents of two files